Watson-Personal-Assistant/developer/_content/further-topics/using-wcs.md

 #### Step 3: Add WCS credentials and workspace info to skill
 1. From the top-level directory of your skill, start the setup wizard from the command-line to define your skill.
 Enter ```node setup-wizard.js```
 2. Follow the on-screen prompts.
 Specify the space and organization where you added your Watson Assistant service.
 To find the credentials of your Watson Assistant Workspace, on the Watson Assistant user interface, click **Service credentials** and then click **View credentials**.
 Specify the user name, password ID and name of your Watson Assistant workspace.
 In this tutorial, the workspace name is 'jokes'.
-Select WCS as your NLU engine.
+Select WCS and SKILL as your NLU engine.

 #### Step 4: Modify the action.js file to handle the intents defined in WCS
 1. Define handlers for the intents, chuck-norris-joke and dad-joke, that are defined in your Watson Assistant workspace in the `actions.js` file.
 To handle these intents, add the `request` module to the `actions.js` file to include external APIs that provide Chuck Norris and Dad jokes.